FIWARE/tutorials.Identity-Management/README.md

 * **PEPProxy** - a middleware for use between generic enablers challenging the rights of a user.

- The relationship between the objects can be seen below:
+ The relationship between the objects can be seen below - the entities marked in red are used directly within this tutorial:

 ![](https://fiware.github.io/tutorials.Identity-Management/img/entities.png)